oxcsml/epimap/README.md

 ```
 dataprocessing/reinflate.sh [path to results output] [name of postprocessed results]
 ```
 and places the post processed results in `docs/assets/data`.
+In order to update the underlying cases data on the website run `python dataprocessing/process_site_data.py`.
 To start the website locally see `docs/README.md`.

 To run the models as per the website, see the script `scripts/daily_update.sh` for the workflow.